linusg/user-chrome-playground/README.md

 # Introduction

-All actions were performend on a Linux Mint 19 machine with Firefox 62 and the *McOS Mint Cinnamon* Theme.
+All actions were performed on a Linux Mint 19 machine with Firefox 62 and the *McOS Mint Cinnamon* Theme.
 There are many macOS-ish themes for various desktop environments out there; they will probably look almost the same with these settings.
 The general concept of the `userChrome.css` file applies to Firefox on all operating systems.